anjalisarawgi/mlops_sign_mnist/README.md

 >
 > Answer:
 >
-> Code Coverage Percentage = (Number of lines of code executed)/(Total Number of lines of code in an application) * 100.
->
-> The total code coverage of our code is **X%**, which includes all our source code.
+> The total code coverage of our code is 59%, which includes all our source code.
 We are far from 100% coverage, and even if we achieved 100%, it would not guarantee that the code is error-free.
 >
 > Code coverage measures how much of the code is executed during testing, but it does not assess the quality of the tests themselves.
 >